 Mobilization campaigns aimed at raising awareness and promoting sustainable agricultural practices rely on LSC data/information.
 These campaigns may involve workshops, training sessions, field visits, and community engagement activities to encourage the adoption of soil, land, and crop management strategies based on accurate data and information.

 The LSC data users develop or provide products, services, or advisories for various categories users or target groups.
 These users or target groups reflect the diverse stakeholders involved in agriculture, ranging from individual farmers to cooperative organizations, investors, facilitators, and local NGOs.
 By providing relevant LSC data products, services, or advisories, data users aim to support these groups in improving agricultural practices, enhancing productivity, and promoting sustainable farming approaches.
 The targeted groups include individual farmers, farmers’ cooperatives, investors, farmer field school facilitators, and local NGO’s.
-The scale or level of application of the mentioned use cases can vary, and they can be applied at different levels, including: sector level, province level, district level, and country wide.
+The scale or level of application of the mentioned use cases can vary, and they can be applied at different levels, including: sector level, province level, district level, and countrywide.

 The range of applications, models, and tools used in the LSC use cases, including soil fertility and soil-water conservation, include: